Skip to Main Content

 • Research previously collected at another institution by current Miami personnel under IRB approval at that institution (e.g. transferring de-identified data).

-Expedited (level 2) research correlates to activities per the regulations where review is conducted by a sub committee of the IRB.
+Expedited research correlates to activities per the regulations (45 CFR 46) where review is conducted by a subcommittee of the IRB.

 • Minimal risk research involving a vulnerable population or manipulated subjects.

-• Research that does not qualify for Exempt (level 1) status or has been deemed to require periodic reports to the IRB.
+• Research that does not qualify for Exempt status or has been deemed to require periodic reports to the IRB.

-Expedited (level 2) Applications are typically reviewed by 2 IRB members and the IRB chair guided by the requirements for expedited review under the federal regulations.
+Expedited Applications are reviewed by IRB members and the IRB chair.

-Full Board (level 3) reviewed research activities require review through a convened meeting and a majority vote of approval by the IRB.
+Full Board reviewed research activities require review through a convened meeting and a majority vote of approval by the IRB.

-• Occurs during Expedited (level 2) review, an IRB member calls for a Full Board (level 3) review, subject to majority approval.
+• Occurs during Expedited review, an IRB member calls for a Full Board review, subject to majority approval.

 • Researchers will be notified that a convened meeting has been required and will be given the opportunity to attend the meeting and provide information.